RichGihratik/VueTube-Extractor/src/extractors/youtube-new/parser/README.md

 ## Version changes

+### General

+- Add simple form of defining primitive properties
+- All possible supported types now accessed from enum to ensure typesafety and simplify changes, if strings are going to change
+- Changes to code structure: parser now separated to set of pipeline functions to make changes and extending parser easier
+- Correct type inference from const rules.

+### Arrays

+- Arrays now can have a primitive types as items
+- Implemented strict mode for arrays.
+Now if array is in strict mode, all items must be matched to items type, by default it is disabled

+### Subrules

 - Removed redundant `name` and `isDiscoverable` due to remapping and aliases support.
+- Removed `rule` from property type, subrules now nested directly inside `properties`.

+### Aliases

 - Aliases can now be applied to primitive properties as well.
-- Removed `rule` from property type, subrules now nested directly inside `properties`.
+- Default values and expected values are mutualy exclusive

+### JSONPath

+- Added multidimensional array support
+- Added string indexing using brackets on JSONPath notation

+### Conditions

 - Rule conditions now merged with properties, and expected value can now be defined inside property itself (currently only to primitives).
 - If object rule condition is not met - then it will be `undefined` instead of empty object.

+### Flatten

 - Flatten now can be used in both ways: it now can flatten the first level and subrules with `flatten: true` or flatten the whole object.
-- Correct type inference from const rules.

 ## What is rule?